These Chewy Oatmeal Peanut Butter Butterscotch Cookies are deliciously soft and will quickly become family favorite.

 - Preheat oven to 350 degrees F (175 degrees C).

 - In a large mixing bowl beat together butter and peanut butter until well combined.
-Add brown sugar, granulated sugar, and vanilla and beat until smooth.
+Add brown sugar, granulated sugar, honey and vanilla; mix until smooth.

-- Add honey and baking soda and mix in.
-Stir in oats and butterscotch chips.
+- Add quick oats, rolled oats and baking soda and mix until combined.
+Stir in the butterscotch chips.

 - Use a cookie dough scooper to put on ungreased cookie sheet.
 Bake for 12 minutes.